 Without the right skill set within the development team, the project is at risk of failure and/or poor quality.
-Meeting the deadlines will also be difficult in such a scenario, so the PM must remember to appropriately assess the needs and verify them against the team capabilities.
+Meeting the deadlines will also be difficult in such a scenario, so the Project Manager must remember to appropriately assess the needs and verify them against the team capabilities.
 Any shortfalls must be addressed as soon as possible.

-What options do PMs have?
+What options do Project Managers have?
 The Tech Lead will be the best source of knowledge on the technical capabilities, so consult with them before you commit to a given project.
 Sometimes a project may be too extensive to handle, but skill shortages can usually be addressed through outsourcing, internal training or recruitment.
 In larger organizations, skill matrices will be helpful in verifying internal capabilities.